 - 8.1 Master of Arts and Master of Science

+- 8.2 Master of Applied Science

-- 8.2 Master of Adult Education
+- 8.3 Master of Adult Education

-- 8.3 Master of Education
+- 8.4 Master of Education

-- 8.4 Ph.D. in Educational Studies
+- 8.5 Ph.D. in Educational Studies

-- 8.5 Regulations
+- 8.6 Regulations

 Graduate Studies is under the direction of the Associate Vice-President Research and Graduate Studies who is advised by the committee on graduate studies.
 Courses of study leading to the following graduate degrees are currently offered: